satonohime/DualTranslate/README.md

 # DualTranslate
 Web application to translate between English and Japanese that uses two translation services to easily cross reference results.
 EN -> JP translation will also provide romanized results, similar to Google Translate.
-No current plans to host the website anywhere.
 This webapp uses Google Cloud translation and Azure Cognitive Services as the two translation services.

+Hosted on Azure at https://dualtranslate.azurewebsites.net

 Tools used:
   - Java